AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ### LUMA with price index extension dependencies

-* A LUMA merchant with any of LS/PREX/CS installed
+* A LUMA merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
 * Selling simple, configurable and grouped products
 * With a third party extension relying on the PHP core price indexer

 Enable the new feeds and install the catalog adapter.
 Re-enable the default price indexer.
-Use new feeds and LUMA compatibility part from the Catalog Adapter metapackage;
+Use new feeds and LUMA compatibility part from the Catalog Adapter metapackage.

 ### Headless merchant

-* A headless merchants who uses LS/PREX/CS
+* A headless merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
 * Selling simple, configurable and grouped products
 * No reliance on PHP core price indexer